 Ultimately, diets of any kind (that includes any limiting/ kind of restriction) has shown repeatedly to not work for people.
 Any dieter (well, 99.5% at least) winds up gaining back what they lose within 5 years and commonly more, with a greater body fat percentage (this is because the body is trying to save itself from a “famine” that it perceives, so it’s trying to help you, and doing a good job at it).
 This survival mode that happens during extended periods of limitation causes the organs to be starved of vital nutrients (especially calories) that they need to function.
 I also experienced this in the form of gastroparesis that I convinced myself had to have been gluten or some other chemical that was ailing and leading me to restrict more and try all kinds of diets.
 Even after going on the less restrictive low FODMAP, and after that more into Weston A price and simply strict organic, inevitable signs of mental and physical caloric deprivation still effected me for years of continually looking for the “golden ticket” to health.

 I don’t claim to know the cause of your sensitivity, the deeper cause of your illness (though there is nutritional testing that can figure some of that out, none of my software or protocols I would use even evaluated sufficiency of energy ingested– despite how vitally important that’s shown to be.
 In the Minnesota starvation experiment, it was found that the most important thing of all for the healing of participants was indeed calories– in abundance– way more than any calorie calculator would ever indicate!
 They even found this was more important than isolated vitamins, minerals, amino acids and etc., which honestly, I didn’t even know, but after all of the health broadcasts I’d listened to, I had the belief in my head that this was all that really mattered).
 The human body is not calculable– it’s much more complex and intelligent than any computer, and it knows what it needs, beyond any science or study, or our intellectual human knowledge.
-One shouldn’t have to earn their food or “burn it off” in order to achieve some sense of okayness every day.
+One shouldn’t have to earn or ”burn” off food in order to achieve some sense of okayness every day.
 I believe it’s true that if I would simply not overthink it with what’s been my head from what I’ve heard from others, it won’t lead me astray.
 That’s not to say there won’t be some period of adjusting and the body learning to trust again after long periods of restricting and not listening to it.
 But things will balance out, and it seems to only make sense that it shouldn’t be necessary to keep a tally sheet in the back of one’s head for everything to work out– despite what all of society is constantly affirming.
 I think to be truly well we deserve the freedom to believe in our bodies.

 I’m always progressing and should never claim to know everything or become unteachable.
 From seeing results from people going through this “semi” starvation, as well as restriction or eating disorders and refeeding, the human organism seems to confirm repeatedly that cravings are there for a reason, no matter what they’re for— that they won’t be there for ever.
 If you’ve thought about food, or literally dreamt about it (I have since I was a kid), that’s, apparently, actually not normal.
 People that recovered from eating disorders or restrictive eating by going “all in” without worrying about weight or classification of what they eat, conventional “wisdom” and rules, or consciously trying to control appearance (a tough feat for most, maybe one of the toughest imaginable in our day for some) they learned that they indeed could then live normally with none of the constant cravings, food thoughts or dreams!
 They could actually reach complete and holistic fullness, to a point where no matter what, they didn’t want to eat and they were truly done when they were done (without feeling like they were missing out mentally, or in the sensory sense).
 To me, and many with a past of restrictive eating and subsequent repressed, and all too common ravenous hunger, it seems unbelievable.
 But when they tried it, they found it turn out to be true.
 There are many accounts of this, like former fitness model and competitor Stephanie Buttermore and Kayla Kotecki.
 When the body is truly satisfied in a holistic sense– mental and physical, not just one– it will indeed tell you.
 This can give the freedom to enjoy life in it’s fullness without obsessing about being “healthy” or “fit”, worrying what people think about your looks or what you’re eating.
 Life is there with that opportunity of unlimited satisfaction and fulfilled enjoyment.
 Learning about that was actually a miracle for me to hear.
 I’ve been missing out for too long and didn’t even realize it.
 This is why many people are food focused, missing out on the authenticity of relationships because their brain isn’t functioning properly because they’re being underfed and told they should be okay.
 It’s hard to work out other issues when that simple, primal requirement isn’t met.
 Many are missing out on their goals and full potential as a result.
 It may not feel like you have the brain power or energy to do anything, that’s definitely been me for a long time; I figured it must’ve been babesia alone to blame or other sources of toxicity, or infection, etc. I believe because of society’s priming, many cut out foods blaming those, and it might work for some time in different ways due to the lessening of inflammation caused by inherent underperformance of a malnourished digestive system.